NikhilKommuri/LeetCode-Solved-Problems/README.md

-# LeetCode-Solved-Problems
+# LeetCode-Solved-Problem
-Uploading The Solutions to the problems that i solved in LeetCode
+The Solutions to the problems that i solved in LeetCode